nds-org/developer-tutorial/cowsay/README.md

 # NDSLabs Cowsay Example
-In order to load a custom service into NDSLabs, only two things are needed:
-* A Docker Image
-* A JSON spec describing the Docker Image

 ## Docker Image
 The first thing you will need is a docker image.
 You can find plenty of images on hub.docker.com.